large-scale-gxe-methods/GEM/README.md

 # Betas and Variances
-Beta_Marginal      - The coefficient estimate for the marginal genetic effect Var_Beta_Marginal  - The variance associated with the marginal genetic effect estimate Beta_Interaction_k - The coefficient estimate for the kth interction term,
+Beta_Marginal      - The coefficient estimate for the marginal genetic effect Var_Beta_Marginal  - The variance associated with the marginal genetic effect estimate Beta_Interaction_k - The coefficient estimate for the kth interaction term,
                      where k = {1..length(--exposure-names)}
 Var_Beta_Interaction_k_j - The variance associated with the kth and jth interaction term,
                            where j = {1..length(--exposure-names)}